nathnp/Nathans-site/content/posts/My-Website-Journey.md

 ### Wordpress

 <aside>
-	When moving to Wordpress, I moving my site to just <code>sulairris.com</code>
+	When moving to Wordpress, I moved my site to just <code>sulairris.com</code>
 </aside>

 I decided to go over to Wordpress.
 This move started with setting up an account on Wordpress.com.
 This didn't last long.
 As they never got my SSL cert set up.
 I ended up running Wordpress on a Debian VM.
 That VM, was one of Linode's Nanode VMs.
 The Nanode is a super tiny VM, that only costs $5/month.